 So a hundred people get into your mall, look through their favorite merchandise, add them to the portable basket-trolleys, and as soon as they reach the billing counter; ninety-five of them abandon their respective trolleys and take an exit turn.

 The reason may vary between anything like “they ran short of cash,” “their mom’s wanted them home early,” “they changed their minds,” etc.

-Moreover, the amount you spend on meeting your mall’s expense should come out of your customer’s pockets, and if you don’t have customer’s footfall, you need to re-look into your strategies, or at the worst— wrap up your store.
+Moreover, the amount you spend on meeting your mall’s expenses should come out of your customer’s pockets, and if you don’t have customer footfall, you need to re-look into your strategies or, at the worst— wrap up your store.